vodor/hiring-engineers/answers.md

 My understanding of the exercise is to provide a step by step document for a potential Datadog customer or client to follow.
 Key to any good documentation is knowing your audience, keeping consistent terminology throughout and use consistent styling.

-I feel that my documentation below lacks the qualities above.
+My document below cannot be perfect because of the limitations the exercise imposed on me.

 ## Shortcuts
 [Prerequisites - Setup the environment](#prerequisites-setup-the-environment)